 I undertake international arbitration work, as co-creator of the International Family Law Arbitration Scheme which provides an independent, country neutral arbitrator in a forum dispute between a couple.
 More details can be found here or contact me for more information.

 I am a qualified Australian solicitor, barrister and mediator.
 Although I am now based primarily in England, I maintain close professional links with Australian law firms, keep up to date with changes in the law and I have retained my professional qualifications and certificates to practice as an Australian lawyer and mediator.
 My firm has an association with Watts McCray, one of Australia's leading family law firms

 I sit as a Deputy (part time) District Judge at the Central Family Court (previously known as the Principal Registry of the Family Division) in London.
 This is the main central family courts in London but also hears many of the more complex cases from out of London.
 I sit about three or four days a month.
 I was appointed in 1995.
 I now mostly sit in their Financial Rememdies Unit, dealing with complex finance cases

 With my judicial experience, I conduct private early neutral evaluations of what may happen if a case went to court, but to save it having to do so.
 These can be privileged

 I have given many lectures, workshops, seminars, video presentations and other training to family lawyers from updating lectures to specialist level for experienced practising lawyers and skill based workshops.
 Many lectures and presentations have been at conferences abroad.
-Papers are on my information pages

 I sit on various committees involved with law reform especially international aspects, ADR and financial provision law, as set out on my biography page.